Cocktail (1988 film): Box office

-Cocktail earned $78.2 million at the North American box office, and $93.3 million international to a total of $171.5 million worldwide, almost nine times its $20 million budget, and ranking as the eighth highest-grossing film of 1988 worldwide.
+Cocktail grossed $78.2 million in the United States and Canada, and $93.3 million in other territories, for a worldwide total of $171.5 million, ranking as the eighth highest-grossing film of 1988 worldwide.

 Critical response

-Despite its box office success, Cocktail received overwhelmingly negative reviews from critics.
-Review aggregator Rotten Tomatoes reports that 9% of 45 film critics have given the film a positive review, with a rating average of 4.2/10.
-The website's critical consensus reads, "There are no surprises in Cocktail, a shallow, dramatically inert romance that squanders Tom Cruise's talents in what amounts to a naive barkeep's banal fantasy."
-On Metacritic, the film has a 12 out of 100 score based on 14 reviews, indicating "overwhelming dislike".
+Despite its box office success, Cocktail was panned by critics.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Vincent Canby of The New York Times gave a negative review, calling it "an upscale, utterly brainless variation on those efficient old B-movies of the 1930s and 40s about the lives, loves and skills of coal miners, sand hogs, and telephone linemen, among others."

 Roger Ebert of the Chicago Sun-Times was also critical, explaining that "the more you think about what really happens in Cocktail, the more you realize how empty and fabricated it really is."
+On their television show, Ebert's colleague Gene Siskel considered the love story "totally ridiculous" and wished that the film would have instead centered on the master and apprentice relationship between Coughlin and Flanagan.

+Both critics put the film on their top ten "Worst Films of 1988" lists.

 "I was not happy with the final product," said Gould.
 "It got so savaged by the critics ...
 I was accused of betraying my own work, which is stupid.
 So I was pretty devastated.
 I literally couldn't get out of bed for a day.
 The good thing about that experience is that it toughened me up."

 In 1992, Cruise said the film "was not a crowning jewel" in his career.

-The official soundtrack single, The Beach Boys' "Kokomo", was commercially successful and topped the charts in America, Australia and Japan.
+The official soundtrack single, The Beach Boys' "Kokomo", was commercially successful and topped the charts in the United States, Australia and Japan.
 The song was nominated for a Grammy and a Golden Globe.

 Accolades

 Cocktail won two Golden Raspberry Awards for Worst Picture and Worst Screenplay while Cruise was nominated as Worst Actor and Donaldson as Worst Director.
 The film is listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of "The 100 Most Enjoyably Bad Movies Ever Made".
 The film was also nominated for Worst Picture at the 1988 Stinkers Bad Movie Awards but lost to Caddyshack II.

 Additionally, Cruise's other film in 1988 was his co-starring role in the Best Picture-winning film Rain Man, alongside Dustin Hoffman.
-In doing so, he became the first (and as of 2023, only) actor to star in a Worst Picture Razzie winner and Best Picture Oscar winner in the same year.
+In doing so, he became the first (and as of 2024, only) actor to star in a Worst Picture Razzie winner and Best Picture Oscar winner in the same year.